Principle Number One

 Realistic Female Characters

 Girly doesn't automatically equal stupid.
 Girlyness doesn't make a show bad, bad writing does.The main issue when creating female characters is that they are, most of the time, defined by a stereotype or a role instead of a personality.
-When women are the protagonists of a story they a typicality or how people wished women acted.
-Typically they have the roles of a typical girlfriend, Mom, “Token Girl” or sex symbol.
-In other words they are defined by what society expects of them instead of having a true personality.
+When not protagonists of their own stories (and even then), they typically have the roles of girlfriends, wives, mothers, damsels in distress, or sex symbols.
+In other words, they are defined by what society expects of them instead of having a true personality.
 While it is true that some female characters will try to be what society expects of them, defining women solely by what society expects of them is a big mistake.
 Even women that do also have unique goals, desires and interests.
 One of the most common mistakes while portraying female characters is that they are depicted as an “army of cookie-cutter nice-girls or cookie-cutter beauty queens”.
 Girls are complex human beings (just as guys are).
 They have access to all the attributes (virtues, flaws) men do; beyond social rules and expectations, creating a female character is the same as creating a male one.
 When you portray women in a story there should be a diversity of personalities, ambitions, talents, strengths and even flaws.
 Don’t be afraid to portray any of these to diversify them.
 Regarding personality there isn’t a “male or female only” assortment of traits, while inside a story and in Real Life society won’t accept some of them.
 It’s your job to define how much your female characters are going to embrace their dreams, goals, interests and how being (or not being) true to their own selves will affect the treatment they get by others and of much their personalities are defined by them.

 Non-human and cartoon characters.These kinds of characters are the exception to the rules.
 After you have understood what makes a character human, you will be able to make inhuman characters.
 Once you know what makes a character "human" you will be able to portray inhuman and cartoonish characters.
 Basically these characters tend to break some of the rules we have mentioned before.
 For example an alien that doesn't portray emotions is going to be considered "alien" because we humans tend to be very expressive with a very wide and complex array of emotion.
 When you are portraying an inhuman character try to consciously "bend" or even ignore the rules of human nature.
 This will give you an interesting variation of characteristics.
 Don't forget to take into account that inhuman character's culture and ask yourself how his/her past beliefs affect their current perception of our culture.
 For instance if your character comes from a planet where females don't exist, how would he react to our culture?
 On the other hand cartoonish characters mostly break the mutability and predictability rules and sometimes individuality.
 Knowing the rules is the key to break them effectively.
 A person's culture is not the only defining aspect of their character, and even if there are actual physical reasons for the "hat" — say, it's related to their species' evolution somehow — that doesn't mean every character needs to be totally dominated by one trait.
 After all, while some aspects of human personality relate to our own evolutionary history, by no means are humans a Planet of Hats.
 Developing an alien species without resorting to giving them a hat may be more difficult, but it's also much more realistic and interesting.